SparqNet/sparq-gitbook/introducing-sparqnet/meet-the-founders.md

 “I had a few years working at Microsoft bringing Microsoft cloud and hardware to the market.
 I have also been an early adopter of cryptocurrency since the very early days of Bitcoin when you could mine it with a CPU,” Michael revealed.

 “We saw the opportunity to build the AVME initial core within the Avalanche Summit Hackathon 2022,” says Itamar.
-“After concluding it and noticing the superb performance we were achieving with a pre-alpha prototype, we realized that this core could be open to everyone else and thus Sparq (_now SparqNet_) was born.”
+“After concluding it and noticing the superb performance we were achieving with a pre-alpha prototype, we realized that this core could be open to everyone else and thus Sparq (*now SparqNet*) was born.”

 “We were building very similar things.
-Itamar needed flexibility for infrastructure that existed in web2, and I needed speed for building real-world products/services on-chain,” Michael explains.
+Itamar needed flexibility for infrastructure that existed in Web2, and I needed speed for building real-world products/services on-chain”, Michael explains.
 “We merged our frameworks knowing that if we needed such architecture, there were definitely others out there that needed it too — and it turns out, we were right!”

 Learn more about SparqNet's journey in [this founders' AMA](https://medium.com/@SparqNet/meet-the-founders-who-are-the-people-behind-sparqnet-ef21e0751e55).